-Gujarat is home to a large number of Asiatic lions that makes it one of the most attractive destination.
+Gujarat tourism is home to a large number of Asiatic lions that makes it one of the most attractive destination.
 The Gir forest located in Junagadh is deciduous forest and harbours about 300 species of Asiatic lions.

 The national park is popular for its silk cotton trees that has orange flowers gives an orange hue to the brown landscape of the national park.

 Moreover, a jeep safari inside the national park provides an option to see lions upfront from a distance but the experience is worth taking.